- Purchase the complete Expat Arrivals Oman Guide (PDF)

 Tutors in Oman

 Like with homeschooling, the legalities of private tutoring in Oman are complicated as teachers in formal schools are not allowed to take up extra private classes.
 Still, tutors can be found through online platforms such as University Tutor.

-Adults hoping to learn Arabic, for instance, will find it is easy finding a tutor and there is a wealth of e-learning opportunities with tutors all over the world.
+Adults hoping to learn Arabic, for instance, will discover that it is relatively easy to find a tutor and there is a wealth of e-learning opportunities with tutors all over the world.